redpesk-core/afb-app-manager/docs/quick-tutorial.md

 Click on the 'start' item: the application starts and should be visible as a webview on the target board display.
 Note that at this point, we could also run the application remotely, that is in the same browser as the Homescreen app.
 By default, the application framework is configured to run applications 'locally' on the board display.

-### Pausing an application

-In the Homescreen application, click again on the Rabbit application button, then select 'pause': the application then pauses.

 ### Uninstalling an application

 From the same popup menu, you can select 'uninstall' to remove the application from the system.
 As a consequence, the application icon should disappear from the toolbar.